gaidardzhiev/diff/readme.md

 ---

+## Potential Improvements & Benchmarking Scripts

+1. Potential improvements include adding multi threading to leverage multiple CPU cores for even faster diffing, optimizing memory usage and caching strategies for very large files, and refining the hashing collision detection for edge cases.

+2. Developing POSIX shell scripts for automated testing and benchmarking can help regularly compare performance and correctness against the system GNU diff tool on diverse datasets.
+These scripts can generate large controlled random files, run both diff implementations, capture timing data, and summarize differences to ensure ongoing optimization and reliability.

+---

 ## License & Contribution

-This project is provided under the GPL3 License.
+This project is licensed under the GNU General Public License v3 (GPL-3.0).
+It ensures that any modifications or derivative works remain open source under the same license, promoting collaborative improvement and freedom to use, modify, and share the code.

-This is experimental code aimed at exploring ARM Neon hardware acceleration in diff algorithms.
+This code is experimental, focused on exploring ARM Neon hardware acceleration in diff algorithms.
+Contributions that improve performance, portability, or functionality are highly welcome.
+Please submit pull requests or issues to help enhance this project.

-Contributions to optimize or port to 64bit ARM or multi threading improvements are welcome.
+---